OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 In addition to it's transmission period, a router shall remain listening to the network during its end devices' time slots.
 A coordinator shall be awake at all times.

+The number of data transactions per refresh cycle shall be provided in the device configuration, in addition to a data transaction interval in milliseconds.
+Data transactions shall happen consecutively every interval until the limit has been reached or the next refresh transaction, and then shall idle or sleep if the transactions are finished early.
 #### Packet Format

 Information sent during a Data transaction shall be formatted as follows: